WagonWheelz/DinkumReporter/README.md

 ## 🤖 AI Disclosure

-ChatGPT was used to beautify the code and develop some functions.
-This was my first time making a bot of any kind or code of any kind and used ChatGPT to assist me, I then autopsy each request and learn how it works so I can learn for myself next time.
-I have taken the code ChatGPT provided and streamlined it (I Think) hwoever it works and there may still be issues.
-I attempted to create this repo and the readme based on other ones i've seen hwoever I may have gotten part of it wrong, ChatGPT was not used for the creation of this readme file.
+ChatGPT was used in the original code for the OwOify version of this bot.
+As the code is identical, that also means some aspects may have fingerprints of AI use in them.
+Please see the disclosure there.
+ChatGPT was not used for any further additions for this specific bot.